Montanaz0r/MMA_Analysis/README.md

 **(ENG)**
 # MMA_Analysis
-## Dependence analysis between fighting frequency and result/outcome of fights, using descriptive statistics.
+## Dependence analysis between fighting frequency and result/outcome of fights using descriptive statistics.

 Analysis was prepared in Jupyter Notebooks using Python 3.7.